Skip to main content

 The Principle of Voluntary Participation

 At the heart of the ADA’s requirements is the principle of voluntary engagement.
-Your participation in any workplace must be a choice you make freely.
+Your participation in any workplace wellness program must be a choice you make freely.
 This means you cannot be required to participate, denied health insurance, or penalized in any way for choosing not to join.

 The structure of these programs is intended to be an invitation to better understand your own health, not a mandate.
-The collection of any health information, whether through a or a biometric screening, is contingent on your willing participation.
+The collection of any health information, whether through a health risk assessment or a biometric screening, is contingent on your willing participation.
 This foundational principle ensures that your journey toward health remains your own, guided by your choices and comfort level.

 Confidentiality as a Cornerstone

 Any medical information collected must be stored securely and separately from your personnel file.
 This separation is critical.
-It ensures that is not used for employment-related decisions.
+It ensures that your health data is not used for employment-related decisions.
 Your employer may receive data only in an aggregated form, which does not identify individuals, to assess the overall effectiveness of the program.
 This safeguard allows you to explore your health metrics with the assurance that your personal information remains private.

 Your health data is protected by law, ensuring that your participation in a wellness program is a private matter between you and your healthcare providers.